-- 17.Group Environmental Project Display (all grades).
+- 17. Group Environmental Project Display (all grades).
 This exhibit is to consist of a display and written report of an environmental project carried out by 4 or more 4-H members under the supervision of a 4-H leader.
 The project may focus on any area of environmental stewardship including recycling, education about a local environmental issue, planting trees or other area of interest.
-Display not to exceed 3' x 3' (depth x width) Judaing criteria: - 1.
-A brief project description and statement of purpose and objectives. - 2.
-Creativity and quality of project. - 3.
-A brief summary of project activities, extent to which objectives were achieved, knowledge gained, significance of the project to the environment in the community, and number of people involved and/or impacted by project.

-- 4. Media campaign.
-Include copies of newspaper clippings and other publicity related to the project. - 5.
-Photographs may be included.
+Display not to exceed 3' x 4' (width x depth).
+Judging criteria: - A brief project description and statement of purpose and objectives. - Creativity and quality of project. - A brief summary of project activities, extent to which objectives were achieved, knowledge gained, significance of the project to the environment in the community, and number of people involved and/or impacted by project. - Media campaign.
+Include copies of newspaper clippings and other publicity related to the project. - Photographs may be included. - 18.
+Individual Self-Directed Environmental Stewardship Project (all grades).
+Educational report, display or exhibit on the efforts of the member to protect or improve the environment in or near his/her community.
+Projects may include topics such as protecting water quality, recycling, illegal dumping, household hazardous wastes, reducing soil erosion on farmland, controlling urban runoff or other topics relevant to the community.
+Project may include: (1) Hands-on efforts (such as controlling erosion by tree planting or use of buffer strips), (2) Educational programs conducted in the community, including numbers reached and newspaper clippings (such as minimizing solid waste), or (3) A combination of hands-on and educational.